 You can make excellent homemade wines from wild blueberries (Bilberry) reminiscent of grape wines.
 But bilberries ferment really tough, even the smallest mistake can ruin everything.
 That’s why I recommend you to follow the instructions and take care of keeping everything sterile.
 Pathogens must not enter the must.

 Only fresh ripe berries which were picked for no longer than 24 hours ago are good for winemaking. it is preferable to choose the juicy ones.
 First, you should sort out the berries and remove the ones that are too small, tainted, moldy or overripe.
 Then you should wash the bilberries and let the water drain away.

 Usually I advise not to wash berries in order to save wild yeasts on their surface.
-But in the case of bilberries it is necessary; otherwise the wine will have an unpleasant taste.
-The washed away wild yeasts can be replaced with a simple wine broth, raisins (if you are sure in its quality) or store-bought wine yeasts.
-The last option is the best one, but usually in home conditions ferment is usually used, which is prepared 3-5 days prior to making the must.
+But in the case of bilberries it is necessary; otherwise, the wine will have an unpleasant taste.
+The washed away wild yeasts can be replaced with a simple wine yeast’s or wine broth, raisins.
+The Wine Yeast is the best one since it will always get you the desired outcome.

 Before you start you should wash all of the containers squeaky clean and wipe them dry.
 There should be no off-odors.
 You can start making the must only by clean hands in order not to contaminate it.